 Students in first through third grades visit nearby Cal-Wood Education Center for three days and two nights.

-Rotating weeklong experiential education trips for students in fourth through sixth grades are the culmination of classroom studies.
+Rotating weeklong experiential education trips for students in fourth through sixth grades is the culmination of classroom studies.
 Recent trips have included Washington D.C., the Catalina Environmental Leadership Program, and Grand Tetons Science School.